ryandperry/Alternate-Career-Planner/README.md

 - Ryan Perry (Github ID: ryandavidperry)

 ## License and Usage of UTK Assets
 This project uses the MIT license with additional terms for the usage of UTK assets.
-See `LICENSE.md` for more details.
+See `License.txt` for more details.
 Please note that some assets from utk.edu, including images, descriptions, and colors, were used for the private scope of this project and are not intended to be used publicly without permission.